Trusted

 The memory bump

-When it comes to storage space, the Nano X comes with 2MB of space.
-This lets you store close to 100 applications.
-In simple words, this cold storage hardware wallet can store an entire library of apps.
+The Nano X comes with 2MB of storage space, which lets you store close to 100 applications.
+In other words, this cold storage hardware wallet can store an entire library of apps.

 Power backup and more

-Did you know that the Nano X is the first crypto hardware wallet to throw in a 100mAh battery, allowing it to run even when not connected to a machine?
-And this feature, along with Bluetooth connectivity, lets you connect this wallet to mobile devices.
+Did you know that the Nano X is the first crypto hardware wallet to include a 100mAh battery, allowing it to run even when not connected to a machine?
+This feature, along with Bluetooth connectivity, lets you connect this wallet to mobile devices.

 A screen beyond screens

-The OLED screen on the Nano X isn’t massive.
-But it’s effective, courtesy of a 128 x 64 px resolution.
+The Nano X’s OLED screen isn’t massive, but it’s effective, thanks to a 128 x 64 px resolution.

 Do more with your crypto